 From time to time, we may also disclose interim data from our preclinical studies and clinical trials.
-For example, in January 2021 we announced interim data from our ongoing exploratory Phase 2 Basket Study evaluating setmelanotide in patients with MC4R pathway genetic variants in one of the two alleles in the POMC, PCSK1, or LEPR genes, as well as the SRC1 and SH2B1 genes.
 Interim data from clinical trials that we may complete are subject to the risk that one or more of the clinical outcomes may materially change as patient enrollment continues and more patient data become available.
 Adverse differences between preliminary or interim data and final data could significantly harm our business prospects.
 Further, disclosure of interim data by us or by our competitors could result in volatility in the price of our common stock.